Products that Contain Asbestos

 Asbestos, known for causing mesothelioma, was used in a wide range of products in the 20th century.

-List of Products with Asbestos
+List of Products Contaminated with Asbestos

 From construction materials to everyday household items, many products included asbestos due to its heat resistance and durability.
 The types of asbestos containing products range from home and commercial building materials like floor and ceiling tiles to automotive products such as brake pads and linings and industrial products including sealants, cement, insulation and more.
 The following products that may contain or have contained asbestos in the past include: